No maintenance strategy

 Not having a maintenance strategy is the simplest “strategy” to have for asset maintenance.
 The absence of a strategy eliminates the need to plan ahead for maintenance.

 Unplanned, reactive maintenance is the most likely type of maintenance that will occur.
 Despite the fact that no strategy exists, most types of maintenance tasks are still possible.
 For example:

-- Preventative maintenance may occur when the operator (or someone else) decides to do it.
+- Preventive maintenance may occur when the operator (or someone else) decides to do it.
 This may include lubrication or cleaning.
-However, this maintenance is unstructured and does not occur according to a formalized schedule or due to a trigger.
+However, this maintenance is unstructured and does not occur according to a formalized schedule or due to a trigger

 A “no maintenance strategy” may be suitable for homes and home workshops.
 Owned equipment may never have had any planning for maintenance strategy.
 When the equipment is non-critical and does not pose any safety risk, this strategy may be ideal.

 A “no maintenance strategy” approach is unsuitable in most other situations.
 The risk of equipment unavailability, or safety issues should prompt some level of thought about a maintenance strategy.

 Read our reports to find out how CMMS software can help make a difference.Show me the reports

 "The result of poor maintenance coordination is less than optimum plant performance with a growing maintenance backlog and productivity running as low as 35%."